-Add one cup of chicken broth, and cook until absorbed.
+Add one cup of white wine (or chicken broth), and cook until absorbed.
 Then add 1/2 cup at a time, waiting each time until the broth is absorbed.
 This will take 20-25 minutes.

 When broth is absorbed and rice is cooked, remove from heat and add salt, pepper, and parmesan cheese.
 Stir until well combined.
 Add mushrooms and stir again.

 - Slowly adding the broth to the risotto is the KEY to creamy risotto.

 - The entire process may take from 25 - 35 minutes.

 - You can use white wine in place of the first cup of broth.

 - Leftovers are great, up to four days.